 - Denmark: Due to Denmark’s new Time Registration Act, team members hired through Remote's Employer of Record (EOR) service are now required to log their daily working hours.
 More information about time tracking in Denmark.

-Please note: Time tracking on Remote will be used for time recording only and it won't affect compensation.
-Elements like overtime or on-call hours, if applicable, need to be requested separately via email (help@remote.com).
+Please note: Time tracking in Remote is for recording purposes only and will not impact compensation(with the exception of overtime hours in Spain and Israel).Items such as overtime or on-call hours, where applicable, must be requested separately via email or incentives.

 When in doubt about tracking your hours worked, always check with your manager.